Home

 }

-If you are an expert in Monte Carlo methods, you probably noticed that we omitted to divide the sample contribution by the random variable PDF.
-We have omitted this part by choice to avoid confusing readers who don't know anything about the concept of PDF.
-Check the next chapter for a complete implementation.
+If you are an expert in Monte Carlo methods, you may have noticed that we skipped dividing the sample contribution by the PDF of the random variable.
+We did this intentionally to avoid confusing readers who may not be familiar with the concept of PDF.
+For a complete implementation, refer to the next chapter.

-Et voila!
-You are done.
-You might see why the technique is expensive, though.
-When you want to compute indirect illumination (indirect diffuse in this case, as we simulate how diffuse surfaces illuminate each other), you need to shoot many rays (16 in the example above).
-Every time one of these rays intersects a diffuse surface, you repeat the same process: the process is recursive.
-After 3 bounces, this is already 16 * 16 * 16 = 4096 rays cast into the scene (assuming all rays intersect geometry).
-This number increases exponentially as the number of bounces increases.
-For this reason, as in the case of mirror reflections, we stop casting rays after a certain number of bounces (for example, 3) which in the code above is controlled by the maxDepth variable once again.
+Et voilà!
+You’re done.
+You might now see why this technique is computationally expensive.
+To compute indirect illumination (indirect diffuse in this case, as we simulate how diffuse surfaces illuminate each other), you need to cast multiple rays (16 in the example above).
+Every time one of these rays intersects a diffuse surface, the same process is repeated: this process is recursive.
+After 3 bounces, this results in casting 16 * 16 * 16 = 4096 rays into the scene (assuming all rays intersect geometry).
+The number of rays increases exponentially with each bounce.
+For this reason, similar to mirror reflections, we stop casting rays after a specified number of bounces (for example, 3), which in the code above is controlled by the maxDepth variable.

-Note that the contribution of a bounce decreases as the ray depth increases.
-This is because each time a new ray is cast from a surface, its contribution is attenuated by the cosine law.
-If we consider 2 bounces, for now, a ray is cast in the scene and intersects an object in \(P_1\) (bounce 1).
-The color at this intersection point \(C_1\) is attenuated by the dot product between the shading normal and the ray direction \(D_1\).
-Another ray is cast from \(P_1\) and intersects an object in \(P_2\).
-We then attenuate the contribution of this ray \(R_2\) by the cosine of the angle between the shading normal at \(P_2\) and the ray direction \(R_2\), but the contribution of this ray is itself attenuated again later on by the cosine of the angle between the shading normal at \(P_1\) and the first sample direction \(D_1\).
-As you can see, the contribution of the second bounce is attenuated twice.
-The contribution of a third bounce would be attenuated three times, etc. As a result, there is a point where simulating more bounces makes very little difference to the final image (this depends on the scene configuration, but for diffuse surfaces, this is generally the case after 4 or 5 bounces).
+Note that with each additional bounce, the contribution of the light is reduced.
+This is because each time a new ray is cast from a surface, its contribution is diminished by the cosine law.
+For example, with 2 bounces, a ray cast into the scene may intersect an object at point \(P_1\) (bounce 1).
+The color at this intersection point \(C_1\) is reduced by the dot product of the shading normal and the ray direction \(D_1\).
+Another ray is then cast from \(P_1\) and intersects an object at point \(P_2\), where the contribution of this ray \(R_2\) is further reduced by the cosine of the angle between the shading normal at \(P_2\) and the ray direction \(R_2\).
+This second ray’s contribution is also diminished by the cosine of the angle between the shading normal at \(P_1\) and the first sample direction \(D_1\).
+Thus, the contribution of the second bounce is attenuated twice, and a third bounce would be attenuated three times, and so on.
+At a certain point, simulating additional bounces has little effect on the final image (for diffuse surfaces, this usually occurs after 4 or 5 bounces, though it depends on the scene’s configuration).

 Using the Indirect Diffuse Sampling Method to Compute Indirect Specular Is Inefficient

 There are essentially two kinds of material: specular and diffuse.
-As explained in the previous lesson, all light sources (direct or indirect) located above a point located on the surface of a diffuse object contribute to the brightness of that point.
-Of course, the contribution of each light source (again, whether direct or indirect) is attenuated by the cosine of the angle between the light direction and the surface normal, but we will ignore this detail for now.
-Remember that a diffuse reflection is view-independent.
-A diffuse surface will always have the same brightness regardless of which angle you look at it.
+As explained in the previous lesson, all light sources (direct or indirect) above a point on the surface of a diffuse object contribute to that point's brightness.
+The contribution of each light source (again, whether direct or indirect) is attenuated by the cosine of the angle between the light direction and the surface normal, but we will ignore this detail for now.
+Remember that diffuse reflection is view-independent.
+A diffuse surface will always have the same brightness, regardless of the viewing angle.
 Specular surfaces are different: they are view-dependent.
-You can only see the reflection of an object if the angle of view is roughly aligned with the mirror reflection along which the light of this object is reflected.
-This essentially means that light rays reflected by a glossy surface are reflected within a cone of directions oriented about the reflection direction, as explained in the previous chapter.
-Remember that when we compute the contribution of an object to the illumination of a diffuse object, we speak of indirect diffuse.
-Similarly, when we want to compute the contribution of an object to the illumination of a glossy object, we speak of indirect specular.
+You can only see the reflection of an object if the viewing angle is roughly aligned with the mirror reflection along which light from the object is reflected.
+This means that light rays reflected by a glossy surface are reflected within a cone of directions oriented around the reflection direction, as explained in the previous chapter.
+When computing the contribution of an object to the illumination of a diffuse object, we speak of indirect diffuse.
+Similarly, when computing the contribution of an object to the illumination of a glossy object, we speak of indirect specular.
 Remember two other things:

-Figure 7: rays contained within the cone are reflected towards the eye.
+Figure 7: Rays within the cone are reflected toward the eye.
 This is a consequence of the reciprocity rule.

-Figure 9: an idea sampling method for glossy objects would be to generate all samples within the specular lobe's cone of directions.
+Figure 9: An ideal sampling method for glossy objects would generate all samples within the cone of directions in the specular lobe.

-For a diffuse surface, a light always contributes to the illumination of \(P\) regardless of its position (as long as the light is above the surface).
-For a specular surface, though, a light can only be visible if the view direction \(V\) is roughly aligned with the mirror direction \(R\) of the incident light direction.
-How close \(V\) and \(R\) have to be, depends on the surface roughness.
-If the surface is very rough, some light might still be reflected by the surface along the view direction even if \(V\) is not closely aligned with the mirror direction \(R\), as shown in Figure 7 (top).
-Though as soon as \(V\) is totally outside the cone of directions in which the specular surface reflects light rays, there should be no light reflected at all (Figure 7 - top).
+For a diffuse surface, any light source above it contributes to the illumination at \(P\).
+For a specular surface, however, a light source can only be visible if the view direction \(V\) is roughly aligned with the mirror direction \(R\) of the incident light direction.
+How closely \(V\) and \(R\) must align depends on the surface roughness.
+If the surface is very rough, light may still be reflected toward the view direction even if \(V\) is not closely aligned with the mirror direction \(R\), as shown in Figure 7 (top).
+However, as soon as \(V\) is completely outside the cone of directions in which the specular surface reflects light rays, no light should be reflected at all (Figure 7 - top).
 We can use this observation to compute the glossy reflection of an object on a glossy surface.
-If we know the view direction \(V\), then only light rays with specific incident directions will be reflected toward the eyes along \(V\).
-Now imagine you compute the mirror direction of the vector \(V\) as shown in Figure 7 (bottom).
+If we know the view direction \(V\), then only light rays with specific incident directions will be reflected toward the eye along \(V\).
+Now imagine computing the mirror direction of the vector \(V\), as shown in Figure 7 (bottom).
 This gives us the vector \(R_V\).
-Let's now imagine the cone of directions in which light rays are reflected but centered around \(V_R\).
-What happens?
-This tells us that any light ray whose incident direction is contained within that cone of direction will somehow be reflected along \(V\) to at least some quantity greater than 0.
+Next, imagine a cone of directions in which light rays are reflected, centered around \(R_V\).
+What does this tell us?
+Any light ray with an incident direction within that cone will be reflected along \(V\) to at least some extent.

-This is a direct consequence of the reciprocity rule: all light reflected along \(V\) has to have an incident direction within the cone of directions centered around \(V_R\).
+This is a direct consequence of the reciprocity rule: all light reflected along \(V\) must have an incident direction within the cone of directions centered around \(R_V\).

-Here is why the technique we used to compute indirect diffuse doesn't work well for indirect specular.
-We have just explained that only light rays contained within the cone of direction centered around \(V_R\) somehow contribute to the amount of light that is reflected along \(V\).
-Thus, we should only be interested in the directions within that cone (as shown in Figure 7).
-The problem with the technique we have used so far, sampling the entire hemisphere, is that many of the created directions are not contained within that cone.
-Another way of saying this is that because the path of the samples is chosen randomly, there is no guarantee that any of the rays will be contained within the specular lobe's cone of directions at all (Figure 8 - middle).
-Even if just a few rays are included in this cone, all the rays not contained within the cone itself are somehow wasted anyway since we know that even if they hit an object, their contribution will be null.
-So the technique is inefficient because many of the rays we cast if we sample the hemisphere are wasted.
+Here’s why the technique we used to compute indirect diffuse doesn’t work well for indirect specular.
+As explained, only light rays within the cone of directions centered around \(R_V\) contribute to the light reflected along \(V\).
+Thus, we should only be interested in directions within that cone (as shown in Figure 7).
+The problem with the technique used so far—sampling the entire hemisphere—is that many of the generated directions fall outside this cone.
+Another way to put it is that, because the sample directions are chosen randomly, there is no guarantee that any of the rays will be within the cone of directions for the specular lobe (Figure 8 - middle).
+Even if just a few rays fall within this cone, any rays outside the cone are wasted since we know that even if they hit an object, their contribution will be null.
+Thus, the technique is inefficient because, when we sample the hemisphere, many rays are wasted.

-This is a quick and simplistic view of what the problem is.
-Suppose you are already familiar with Monte Carlo integration.
-In that case, you will understand that, ideally, you want all the samples you use to sample somehow the function that you try to integrate into places where the function is not zero.
-Doing otherwise will increase what we call variance, which visually translates into what we call noise.
-You can see the difference in the rendering of the reflection of the green square by a glossy surface in Figure 8.
-On the left, we can see an example of an image with a lot of noise compared to the image on the right, which seems almost noiseless.
-However, the two images were rendered with the same number of samples, N. On the left, we have high variance, and on the right low variance.
-A complete lesson in the next section will explain how this can be done.
-Many techniques, such as importance sampling, can be used to reduce variance (variance reduction).
-In the next chapter, you can find more information on noise and the relationship between N, the number of samples used, and the amount of noise in the image.
+This is a simplified view of the problem.
+If you’re familiar with Monte Carlo integration, you’ll understand that, ideally, you want all the samples to somehow cover the function you are trying to integrate in areas where the function is not zero.
+Not doing this increases what we call variance, which visually appears as noise.
+In Figure 8, you can see the difference in the rendering of the reflection of the green square on a glossy surface.
+On the left, we have an example of an image with high noise, compared to the nearly noiseless image on the right.
+Both images were rendered with the same number of samples, \(N\).
+The left image has high variance, while the right one has low variance.
+A complete lesson in the next section will explain techniques, such as importance sampling, to reduce variance (variance reduction).
+You’ll also find more information on noise and how it relates to \(N\), the number of samples, and the amount of noise in the image.

-Your intuition should tell you that the solution to the problem we have just described is to cast rays that are all contained within the specular lobe's cone of directions (Figure 9).
-Their direction should still be random because this is a requirement of the Monte Carlo integration method, but we should cast them in useful directions.
-They are different ways of doing so, but we will study them in a lesson on advanced global illumination, which you can find in the next section.
+Your intuition should suggest that the solution to this problem is to cast rays that all fall within the specular lobe's cone of directions (Figure 9).
+Their directions should still be random, as required by the Monte Carlo integration method, but should be within useful directions.
+There are different ways to do this, which we will study in a lesson on advanced global illumination, available in the next section.

 Caustics: The Nightmare of Backward Tracing